About bassoonist Michael harley

 Mike also taught full-time at Ohio University, Wright State University, and his alma mater, Goshen College, a Mennonite liberal arts school in northern Indiana.
 In these positions and at UofSC he is grateful to have gotten experience doing a little bit of everything: he started and directed a wind ensemble, conducted musical theater, directed a collegium musicum (early music group), and taught courses in music theory, ear training, keyboard musicianship, contemporary music, music history and literature, bassoon pedagogy and repertoire, and woodwind methods.

 Mike is a founding member of the chamber orchestra Alarm Will Sound, called “new music luminaries” and “one of the most vital and original ensembles on the American musical scene” (New York Times).
 AWS performs regularly at some of the world's great venues, and has done educational residencies at universities and other institutions throughout the U.S., including Harvard, Duke, Stanford, MIT, Colorado-Boulder, Dickinson College, and Bowling Green State University.
 Its members were artists-in-residence at the Metropolitan Museum of Art in 2013-14.
-Mike has worked with and premiered pieces by many of today’s most distinguished composers, including Pulitzer-winners John Adams, John Luther Adams, David Lang, Roger Reynolds, Steve Reich, and Charles Wuorinen; and Reginald Bain, Derek Bermel, Oscar Bettison, Harrison Birtwistle, Caleb Burhans, Viet Cuong, Donnacha Dennehy, Christopher Dietz, Stefan Freund, Michael Gordon, Takuma Itoh, Scott Johnson, Jesse Jones, Amy Beth Kirsten, Meredith Monk, Nico Muhly, John Orfe, Michael Pisaro, Wolfgang Rihm, John Fitz Rogers, Steve Snowden, Kate Soper, Augusta Read Thomas, and Ken Ueno.
+Mike has worked with and premiered pieces by many of today’s most distinguished composers, including Pulitzer-winners John Adams, John Luther Adams, David Lang, Roger Reynolds, Steve Reich, and Charles Wuorinen; and Reginald Bain, Derek Bermel, Oscar Bettison, David Biedenbender, Harrison Birtwistle, Caleb Burhans, Viet Cuong, Donnacha Dennehy, Christopher Dietz, Paul Dooley, Stefan Freund, David K. Garner, Michael Gordon, Michael Harrison, Takuma Itoh, Scott Johnson, Jesse Jones, Amy Beth Kirsten, Fang Man, Matt Marks, Meredith Monk, Nico Muhly, John Orfe, Michael Pisaro, Wolfgang Rihm, John Fitz Rogers, Steve Snowden, Kate Soper, Augusta Read Thomas, and Ken Ueno.
 A versatile musician, he has been featured with AWS as a bassoonist, singer, and pianist.
 He can be heard on the Nonesuch, Cantaloupe, New Amsterdam, Innova, New Focus, Centaur, Bedroom Community, and Sweetspot record labels.

 As a recitalist, chamber, and orchestral musician, Mike has played in diverse venues on five continents, ranging from nightclubs and bars (Le Poisson Rouge and the Roxy in NYC) to Lincoln Center, Carnegie Hall, the Brooklyn Academy of Music, the Kennedy Center, Walt Disney Concert Hall, the Library of Congress, the Barbican (London), Musiekgebouw aan ‘t IJ (Amsterdam), Town Hall in Johannesburg, South Africa, Glinka Hall (Moscow), and the Hermitage Theatre (St. Petersburg); and with artists including the indie rock group Dirty Projectors, the jazz trio Medeski, Martin and Wood, Dance Heginbotham, the orchestras of Charleston, Columbus, Fort Wayne, South Bend, Augusta (GA), and the Long Bay Symphony (Myrtle Beach).
 He was acting principal bassoon of the South Carolina Philharmonic in 2015-16, and plays regularly with that orchestra.
 Chamber music adventures include the pioneering bassoon groups Dark in the Song and the Rushes Ensemble, formed to perform and record Michael Gordon’s concert-length work for seven bassoons, Rushes.
 Festivals and conference performances include Lucca Opera Theater (Italy), Piccolo Spoleto, Music on the Hill Rhode Island, Mizzou New Music, Kent Blossom, the 2018 and 2013 International College Music Society conferences in Vancouver, BC and Buenos Aires, Argentina, and numerous International Double Reed Society conferences.
 Mike has served on the faculties of the Interlochen Arts Camp in Interlochen, MI and the Saarburger Serenaden International Music Festival and School in Saarburg, Germany.